 You can control the time range with the slider at the bottom of the main window, and other chart properties by right-clicking within the chart area.

-Filter by match only appears for DataWriters and DataReaders-Section 3.3.1 describes the choices.
+Filter by match only appears for DataWriters and DataReaders-3.3.1 Status Panel on page 9 describes the choices.

 The Chart Data options depend on the type of the selected entity.